Atharva-C/Bodhitree_2.0/README.md

 # miniproject

-A dynamic website showcasing an e learning plstform (Bodhitree 2.0).
+A dynamic website showcasing an e learning platform (Bodhitree 2.0).

 - TECHNOLOGIES USED:
 - Front end: Html, CSS , along with Bootstrap for designing purpose